Mom of missing kids waives extradition; bail stays at $5M

 Kauai police arrested Vallow last week on an Idaho warrant.
 She has been charged with two felony counts of child abandonment.

 Seven-year-old Joshua “JJ” Vallow and 17-year-old Tylee Ryan have not been seen since September.
-Their disappearance captured worldwide attention after authorities pleaded for help in finding them.
+Their disappearance captured worldwide attention after authorities pleaded for help in finding them late last year.
 Police in the city of Rexburg, Idaho, have said they “strongly believe that Joshua and Tylee’s lives are in danger.”

 Earlier this week, her Kauai defense attorneys filed a motion asking the judge to reconsider Vallow’s $5 million bail.
 On Wednesday, De Costa urged Judge Kathleen Watanabe to “ignore the publicity, ignore the hype” and set reasonable bail.